MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/aligning.rst

 .. note::

    The arguments ``dictionary_path`` and ``nodict`` are mutually exclusive and one of the two must be specified to align a data set.
+Dictionaries can also be generated through using a G2P model with the command ``generate_dictionary``.

 Steps to align: